 The following physical changes could make an expecting mother tearful:

 - Skin changes such as stretch marks could make it difficult for some women to accept the changes in their bodies.
+As per the data published by the National Institute of Health, striae distensae (stretched skin) occurs in 43% to 88%) of pregnancies.

 - Discomforts of pregnancy such as nausea or vomiting during the first trimester (or throughout the pregnancy), sleep disturbances, frequent urination during the night, and exhaustion of carrying excess weight could trigger crying spells.